 Assembly Bill 217 (Bradford, 2013) extended the SASH Program and its sister program, the Multi-family Affordable Solar Housing (MASH) Program, from their scheduled sunsets in 2016 with \$108M in new funding coupled with new program objectives.
-The structure of the extended SASH and MASH programs is not yet delineated, but the SASH Program extended under AB 217 will operate either until December 31, 2021, or when all funds available from the program's incentive budget have been encumbered, whichever event occurs first.
+In D.15-01-027, the Commission delineated that GRID Alternatives will continue to administer the SASH program and established revised program requirements for energy efficiency, job training, and a modified incentive structure.3 Resolution E-4719, approved June 25th, 2015 by the Commission, allows for a third-party ownership (TPO) model in SASH under AB 217's funding.
+The SASH Program extended under AB 217 with an additional \$54M in funding will operate either until December 31, 2021, or when all funds available from the program's incentive budget have been encumbered, whichever event occurs first.
+For ease of the reader in this report the original SASH aollocation of \$108M with D.07-11-045 is referred to as "SASH 1.0" and the reauthorized SASH program with \$54M in additional funding through D.15-01-027 is referred to as "SASH 2.0."
 Complete details of the SASH Program can be found in the CSI Program Handbook or at www.gridalternatives.org/sash.

-3. Q4 2014 Overview
+3. Q1-Q2 2015 Overview

-The SASH Program continued its track record of success and ended 2014 with strong fourth quarter results as installations were completed throughout the IOU territories and eligible homeowners continued to submit applications at a high volume.
-Over 280 low-income California homeowners interconnected a SASH solar electric system in Q4 2014 and are now generating electricity that can help offset their electric load and save them money every month on their utility bill.
-The SASH Program surpassed a significant milestone in Q4 2014 by surpassing its 13th MW (CEC-AC) of interconnected electrical generating capacity.
+The SASH Program continued its track record of success into the 2015 calendar year by posting strong results at the end of the 2nd quarter.
+Over 425 low-income California families interconnected a SASH solar electric system in the first six months of 2015 and are now generating electricity that can help offset their electric load and save them money every month on their utility bill.
+The SASH Program attained unique milestones in Q2 2015 by interconnecting its 4,500th project; and, by completing projects funded by both SASH 1.0 and SASH 2.0 incentives.

 The SASH Program provides direct economic benefits to participating families, and also adds value to the industry in the areas of green job training and broad consumer education as each SASH project contains a workforce development component and provides opportunities for job trainees and volunteers to get hands-on experience installing solar systems.
 Every SASH installation includes either a team of volunteers from the local community or graduates from job training programs.
-In addition, each subcontracted installation requires at least one job trainee to be on site, as a paid worker learning valuable skills.
+In addition, each sub-contracted installation requires at least one job trainee to be on site, as a paid worker learning valuable skills.
 These green job training opportunities form the backbone of SASH and create lasting value in local communities by helping foster a new green workforce - a workforce of skilled laborers, many hailing from the same communities that SASH aims to serve - that will have high employability in California's expanding solar job sector.